KUN2560 – Topics in Visual Studies

 This course will be conducted primarily as a seminar with class discussion.
 There will be a three hour seminar once a week for 9 weeks.

 Following the seminars is highly recommended.
 We expect you to meet prepared for classes and to participate actively.
+Spring semester 2021: The teaching is digital.

 In order to qualify to the final exam, you must complete these compulsory assignments: